-It is company policy that the directors declare their interests in dealings with the Company which create conflict of interests, and take no part in decisions relating to them or the preceding discussions.
+It is company policy that the directors declare their interests in dealings with the Company which create a conflict of interest, and take no part in decisions relating to them or the preceding discussions.
 In addition, those directors do not receive any papers from the Group pertaining to those dealings.
-There were no such conflicts of interest during the 30 June 2013 financial year.
+There were no such conflicts of interest during the 30 June 2014 financial year.